fntz/fntz.github.io/_posts/2017-01-05-apache-thrift-finagle-slides.markdown

 7. You can apply the same Filter for Client and for Server

-8. Compose Filters (because it's Function)
+8. Compose Filters (because it's a Function)

 9. Enjoy